Compute Infrastructure for ML Workloads

 lspci -vvv -s 01:00.0 # detail for one device

-nvidia-smi topo -m # GPU-GPU topology with NVLink
+nvidia-smi topo -m # GPU-GPU topology with NVLink (NVIDIA's high-bandwidth interconnect for direct GPU-to-GPU communication, bypassing PCIe and CPU)

 nvidia-smireports the driver’s CUDA version (max toolkit it can run).nvcc --versionreports the toolkit’s CUDA version (what your code was compiled against).- They may disagree as long as driver ≥ toolkit.